cla-bit/PayStackEase/README.md

 > pip install paystackease-0.1.3.tar.gz

+### To get a development version of paystackease

-or clone from the github repository, unzip and install:
+Clone from the github repository, unzip and install:

 > git clone https://github.com/cla-bit/PayStackEase.git